NATHESH6/Cyber-hacking-breach-detection-predication-using-XG-boost/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under The Coimbatore Institute of Engineering and Technology (CIET) License.
 See the `LICENSE` file for details.

 ---